robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

     --skip windowsANDversion9?
     --skip python2.* --skip python3.[0-6]

-Starting from Robot Framework 5.0, a test case can also be skipped by tagging the test with the reserved tag `robot:skip`:
+Tests can also be skipped by tagging the test with the `robot:skip` `reserved tag`__.
+This tag can also be set using a variable, which allows skipping test dynamically during execution.

 .. sourcecode:: robotframework

+   *** Variables ***
+   ${SKIP}           robot:skip

    *** Test Cases ***
-   Example
+   Literal
+      [Documentation]    Unconditionally skipped.
       [Tags]    robot:skip
       Log    This is not executed

+   As variable
+      [Documentation]    Skipped unless ${SKIP} is set to a different value.
+      [Tags]    ${SKIP}
+      Log    This is not executed by default

 The difference between :option:`--skip` and :option:`--exclude` is that with the latter tests are `omitted from the execution altogether`__ and they will not be shown in logs and reports.
 With the former they are included, but not actually executed, and they will be visible in logs and reports.

+.. note:: `robot:skip` is new in Robot Framework 5.0.

+.. note:: Support for using variables with tags used for skipping is new in
+          Robot Framework 7.2.

+__ `Reserved tags`_
 __ `By tag names`_

 Skipping dynamically during execution